w3c/mediacapture-image/ptz-explainer.md

 `getUserMedia()` call, along the camera permission.

-If the selected/connected camera does not support PTZ though or user blocks solely the PTZ permission, the UA will either reject the `getUserMedia()` call if PTZ constraints are required, or fall back to the camera permission if PTZ constraints are defined as advanced constraints.
+If the selected/connected camera does not support PTZ though or user blocks solely the PTZ permission, the UA will fall back to a regular camera prompt.

 The [new "true" semantics] for `pan`, `tilt`, and `zoom` makes it possible to acquire a PTZ camera in `getUserMedia()` without altering the current pan, tilt